What is Rhodium Plating?

 Since it is such a precious metal why have we seldom heard of a solid rhodium jewelry?

-The price of rhodium has huge ups and downs.
+The reason is simple; the price of rhodium is very volatile and has huge ups and downs.
 To illustrate how extreme the price can become, rhodium can sometimes skyrocket to ten times the price of gold to $10,025 just before the 2008 financial crisis.

 Other times, rhodium prices skydives down to the price of gold or platinum to around $1000 per ounce in early year 2017.